frank-deng/fgfs-tools/README.md

 #### Pause Manager

-Automatically pause the simulation when the remaining route is shorter than a given distance.
+Automatically pause the simulation when the remaining route is shorter than a given distance or the airplane crashed.

 This feature is included in `fgtools.nas`.